Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 Problems:

-  1) big;
-  2) the photos in the middle of the column are shown more frequently than the ones at the beginning and at the end;
+  1) the photos in the middle of the column are shown more frequently than the ones at the beginning and at the end;
-  3) ...
+  2) ...

 _________________________________________________________________________________________________________________________________________________________________________________